mpaccione/everest_flight_sim/README.md

-# Welcome to the Everest Flight Sim wiki!
+# Welcome to the Everest Flight Sim wiki! ( On Hold )

 After an Everest Trek in Nepal, I was inspired to emulate the experience I had.